RobotPatient/Universal_hal/docs/index.md

 The making of this framework started because of the struggles I experienced when using the START/ASF/Arduino framework on the Microchip SAMD series of microcontrollers.

-The START/ASF framework had all the functions needed for the project but had a very messy codebase and requires some tweaking to use it under Windows without the Microchip studio/MPLAB ide (only make, no CMake support).
+The START/ASF framework provided all the necessary functions for the project but was burdened by a convoluted codebase and demanded modifications to function smoothly on Windows without relying on Microchip Studio/MPLAB IDE (only make, no CMake support).

 To mitigate this a CMake wrapper was built which used all sources and headers that were listed in the make file of the example projects.

-But then a question came from the project client: "can this library also be used with platformio?".
-The answer to that question would be no, use arduino.
-However the problem is that Arduino abstracts away the SAMD hal to a level that is not compatible/usable with the original ASF HAL.
-And in turn the Arduino framework doesn't implement all the features needed by this project.
-Zephyr OS was not even considered because of the steep learningcurve and the unconventional build-system.
+But then a question arose from the project client: "can this library also be used with platformio?".
+The answer to that question would be no, use Arduino.
+Regrettably, Arduino abstracted the ASF hardware abstraction layer (HAL) to a degree incompatible with the original ASF HAL.
+Furthermore, the Arduino framework lacked certain essential features required for our project.
+Zephyr OS was not even considered due to its steep learning curve and unconventional build system.

 If I would wrap ASF as a platform io library, I would have problems with symbols being redefined and the whole thing not compiling without a small rebuilt of the ASF HAL.
 Then I would end up with what [Adafruit]([GitHub - adafruit/Adafruit_ASFcore: ASF core files for Zero](https://github.com/adafruit/Adafruit_ASFcore)) has done, taking the core files out of the ASF library and wrapping it into my own.
-However taking this route has risks, because if the manufacturer releases a new version of the ASF library I would have to update  the complete library again, risking API breaks and having a very messy code base.
+However, this method posed its own set of risks, especially if the manufacturer released a new version of the ASF library, potentially causing API breaks and resulting in a cluttered codebase.

 > "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system." ~ John Gall

-Instead I chose to do the thing every insane person would do :) Create my own HAL and abstractions.
-But try to make the drivers available to as many microcontroller architectures as possible with minimal performance overhead and compatibility for any toolchain/ide.
+Instead I chose to do the thing every insane person would do :) Creating my own HAL and abstractions.
+The goal was to make the drivers compatible with as many microcontroller architectures as possible, all while minimizing performance overhead and ensuring compatibility with a wide range of toolchains and IDEs.

 ## Design philosophy